Doc2EDAG: An End-to-End Document-level Framework for Chinese Financial Event Extraction: Experiments

 \subsection{Performance Comparisons}

 \paragraph{Baselines.} As discussed in the related work, the state-of-the-art method applicable to our setting is DCFEE.
-We follow the implementation described in~\cite{yang2018dcfee}, but they did not illustrate how to handle multi-event sentences in details.
+We follow the implementation described in~\cite{yang2018dcfee}, but they did not illustrate how to handle multi-event sentences with just a sequence tagging model.
 Thus, we develop two versions, \textit{DCFEE-O} and \textit{DCFEE-M}, where \textit{DCFEE-O} only produces one event record from one key-event sentence, while \textit{DCFEE-M} tries to get multiple possible argument combinations by the closest relative distance from the key-event sentence.
-To be fair, the SEE stage of both versions shares the same neural architecture as the entity recognition part of Doc2EDAG.
-Besides, we further employ a simple decoding baseline of Doc2EDAG, \textit{GreedyDec}, that fills only one entry of the event table by utilizing recognized entity roles greedily to demonstrate the importance of using document-level contexts.
+To be fair, the SEE stages of both versions share the same neural architecture as the entity recognition part of Doc2EDAG.
+Besides, we further employ a simple decoding baseline of Doc2EDAG, \textit{GreedyDec}, that only fills one event table entry greedily by using recognized entity roles to verify the necessity of end-to-end modeling.

 \paragraph{Main Results.} As Table~\ref{tab:main_result} shows, Doc2EDAG achieves significant improvements over all baselines for all event types.
-Specifically, Doc2EDAG improves $19.1$, $4.2$, $26.5$, $28.4$ and $13.4$ F1 scores over DCFEE-O on EF, ER, EU, EO and EP events, respectively.
+Specifically, Doc2EDAG improves $19.1$, $4.2$, $26.5$, $28.4$ and $13.4$ F1 scores over DCFEE-O, the best baseline, on EF, ER, EU, EO and EP events, respectively.
 These vast improvements mainly owe to the document-level end-to-end modeling of Doc2EDAG.
 Moreover, since we work on automatically generated data, the direct document-level supervision can be more robust than the extra sentence-level supervision used in DCFEE, which assumes the sentence containing most event arguments as the key-event one.
 This assumption does not work well on some event types, such as EF, EU and EO, on which DCFEE-O is even inferior to the most straightforward baseline, GreedyDec.
 Besides, DCFEE-O achieves better results than DCFEE-M, which demonstrates that naively guessing multiple events from the key-event sentence cannot work well.
-By comparing Doc2EDAG with GreedyDec that owns high precision but low recall, we can explicitly see the benefit of the document-level end-to-end modeling.
+By comparing Doc2EDAG with GreedyDec that owns high precision but low recall, we can clearly see the benefit of document-level end-to-end modeling.